Missouri-BMI/I2B2_SERVERLESS/docker/i2b2-web/README.md

 Shared configuration files are stored in `Configuration/Common`.

 ### Target-Specific Configuration
-Credential and secret files must be created for each target environment (dev, prod, local) using `template-target` as a base.
+Credential and secret files must be created for each target environment (dev, prod, local) using `template-target` as a base. eg dev/mu; prod/mu-shrine etc.

 **Setup Steps:**